USP Class VI Silicone

 - Consistency: The material must be consistent in its purity, strength, quality, and composition to ensure reliable performance

-What are USP Class VI Sealing Products?
+Q: What are USP Class VI sealing products?

 USP Class VI sealing products for sealing are high-purity biocompatible materials that undergo rigorous testing to meet the biological reactivity standards set by the U.S. Pharmacopeia (USP).
 These elastomers are used in seals, gaskets, and O-rings for medical devices and biopharmaceutical equipment where contact with human tissues and fluids is possible, ensuring safety and preventing contamination in high-purity applications.
 Silicones are typically used, but USP Class VI sealing products are also made from EPDM or PTFE (Teflon).